nicoespeon/understandlegacycode.com/content/blog/another-way-of-refactoring-untested-code/index.md

 date: 2022-10-11T15:00:00.000Z
 image: /assets/refactoring-time-2.jpg
 description: >-
   You need to change code that's not tested.
 How do you know you didn't break something?
-Here is <em>another</em> concrete way to tackle the problem.
+Here is ANOTHER concrete way to tackle the problem.
 tags:
   - changing untested code
   - refactoring